-In the Spring of 2014, the Worcester Division of Public Health entered into a formal Memorandum of Understanding with Clark University to establish Center for Public Health Practice (CPHP).
-Similar MOUs are under review with Worcester State University and The University of Massachusetts Medical School.
-The CPHP is comprised of these, and other area academic institutions, that assist the WDPH/CMRPHA, and key community stakeholders, with the development and implementation of various public health programs and interventions while developing a potential pipeline of public health professionals.
+In the spring of 2014, the Worcester Division of Public Health entered into a formal Memorandum of Understanding with Clark University to establish Center for Public Health Practice (CPHP).
+Similar MOUs were extended to Worcester State University and The University of Massachusetts Medical School.
+The Center, now known as the Academic Health Collaborative of Worcester (AHC-W) assists the WDPH and key community stakeholders with the development and implementation of various public health programs and interventions while developing a potential pipeline of public health professionals.

 The model is a simple one: Students work closely with faculty to create a study or project from initial design, to data gathering, to reporting.
-Deliverables are co-designed by faculty and WDPH/CMRPHA mentors to advance the work of the Division.
-To allow for knowledge to be used and built upon, and to minimize research fatigue, this unique model is designed to respond to public health questions efficiently, collaboratively, and in a sustained manner.
-The CPHP aims to increase the public’s awareness on health and wellness, and increase participation in the work of all of WDPH’s service areas.
+Deliverables are co-designed by faculty and WDPH staff to advance the work of the WDPH.
+To allow for knowledge to be used and built upon, and to minimize research fatigue, this unique model is designed to respond to public health needs efficiently, collaboratively and in a sustainable manner.
+The AHC-W aims to increase the public’s awareness on health and wellness, and increase participation in the work of all of WDPH’s service areas.

 Student engagement and experiences are tailored to address identified WDPH health improvement, environmental health, grant and programmatic needs, thereby ensuring that essential elements and domains of the Division’s Strategic Plan are addressed and implemented.
-Division staff and key community stakeholders, in concert with area academic faculty, serve as the foundation for the CPHP and foster an academic environment for lecture, research, practice, and sharing.
+WDPH staff and key community stakeholders, in concert with area academic faculty, serve as the foundation for the AHC-W and foster an academic environment for lecture, research, practice and sharing.

 Karyn Clark: Director, Worcester Division of Public Health/ Central MA Regional Public Health Alliance